IMF funding issue delays U.S. Congress Ukraine bill

 Some Senate Republicans said members of the party in the House wanted to trade the IMF funding for a change in tax rules the Obama administration proposed for certain tax-exempt groups, which they see an effort to unfairly target conservative organizations.

-House Republicans declined comment, noting that they had already passed Ukraine legislation.
+House Republicans declined comment, pointedly noting that they had already passed Ukraine legislation.

 "It is increasingly clear that if Congress is going to act on this issue this week, the Senate should simply pass the House bill," a House leadership aide said.

-Senator John McCain, an Arizona Republican, expressed frustration the IMF issue was holding up a bill.
+Senator John McCain, an Arizona Republican, expressed frustration that the IMF issue was holding up a bill.

 "There should be nothing that impedes the Congress from speaking on the issue of Russia invading another country." he said.
 "If it's in or if it's out, none of that matters to me.
 What matters to me is that we get the message out."

-In the House, a symbolic resolution condemning Russia's action in Ukraine passed by a 402-7 margin.

-The resolution "is a very important declaration of support for the people of Ukraine during this crisis, condemning in clear and unmistakable terms Russia's unprovoked aggression," said Republican Representative Ed Royce, chairman of the House Foreign Affairs Committee.

-(Additional reporting by Timothy Gardner, Anna Yukhananov and Patrick Temple-West; Editing by G Crosse, Leslie Adler and Peter Cooney)
+(Additional reporting by Timothy Gardner, Anna Yukhananov and Patrick Temple-West; editing by G Crosse and Leslie Adler)